jlr84/shn/README.md

 $ sudo xl create -c /etc/xen/vud1.cfg
 ```

-Once install is complete, shutdown the VM.
-First disconnect from the console, then shutdown the VM.
+Once install is complete, shut down the VM.
+First disconnect from the console, then shut down the VM.
 ```
 [Press CTRL + ] to disconnect from console]
 $ sudo xl shutdown vud1